mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

 * Routers can be configured via options.
     * :data	Initial route data

-## syntax
-* Records provide some class-like features —well-known fields and constructors —to support domain entities.
-    * (defrecord Planet [name
-      moons
-      volume ;; km^3
-      mass ;; kg
-      aphelion ;; km, farthest from sun
-      perihelion ;; km, closest to sun
-      ])
-    *  there will be a positional factory function
-      ( ->Planet ) that expects a value for each attribute in the order specified by defrecord and a map factory function ( map->Planet ) that expects a map with keyed values
-    * (map->Planet {:name "Earth"
-      :moons 1
-      :volume 1.08321e12
-      :mass 5.97219e24
-      :aphelion 152098232
-      :perihelion 147098290}))
-    * Maps and records both use the standard map collection functions for access and modification, but most of the time records are a better choice for domain entities.
-* destructuring
-    * (defn describe-salary [person]
-      (let [first (:first-name person)
-      last (:last-name person)
-      annual (:salary person)]
-      (println first last "earns" annual)))
-    * (defn describe-salary-2 [{first :first-name
-      last :last-name
-      annual :salary}]
-      (println first last "earns" annual))
-    * map destructuring
-        * (defn describe-salary-2 [{first :first-name
-          last :last-name
-          annual :salary}]
-          (println first last "earns" annual))
-        * Now suppose that you also want to bind a bonus percentage, which may or may not exist.
-            * (defn describe-salary-3 [{first :first-name
-              last :last-name
-              annual :salary
-              bonus :bonus-percentage :or {bonus 5}}]
-            * The value for :or is a map where the bound symbol (here category) is bound to the expression "Category not found".
-When category is not found in client, it is instead found in the :or map and bound to that value instead.

-        * Finally, similar to the case of vectors, map bindings can use the :as option to bind the complete hash map to a name.
-          * (defn describe-person [{first :first-name last :last-name bonus :bonus-percentage
-            :or {bonus 5}
-            :as p}]
-        * (defn greet-user [{:keys [first-name last-name]}] (println "Welcome," first-name last-name))
-* threading
-    * ->>, ->, some->, some->>
-    * (defn final-amount [principle rate time-periods] (* (Math/pow (+ 1 (/ rate 100)) time-periods) principle))
-        * function definition is difficult to read, because it’s written inside out, thanks to the prefix nature of Clojure’s syntax
-        * (defn final-amount-> [principle rate time-periods] (-> rate
-          (/ 100)
-          (+ 1)
-          (Math/pow time-periods)
-          (* principle)))
-        * What the thread-first macro does is take the first argument supplied and place it in the second position of the next expression
-        * This is an example of how a macro can manipulate code to make it easier to read.
-Doing something like this is nearly impossi- ble in most other languages.
-    * thread last
-        *  Instead of
-          taking the first expression and moving it into the second position of the next expres- sion, it moves it into the last place.
-        * (defn factorial [n]
-          (reduce * (range 1 (+ 1 n))))
-        * (defn factorial->> [n]
-          (->> n
-          (+ 1)
-          (range 1)
-          (reduce *)))
-        * A far more common use of this macro is when working with sequences of data ele- ments and using higher-order functions such as map , reduce , and filter
-        * Each of
-          these functions accepts the sequence as the last element, so the thread-last macro is perfect for the job.
-    *  introduced two related
-      ones called some-> and some->> .
-These two behave exactly the same as the respec- tive ones we just discussed, but computation ends if the result of any step in the expansion is nil .
-* private methods
-    * (defn- update-calories
 ## polymorphism
 * Multimethods vs. Protocols
     * multimethod